Sage-Bionetworks/portalsDocs/articles/tables.md

 <img id="imageLg" src="/assets/images/simple_search.png">

 #### Toggling between simple and advanced search
 You can toggle from the simple search to the advanced search without losing the query results.
-For example, if in the simple search you've selected for treatmentArm `A`, age of `23:64`, and gender as `female`, the query will be preserved in the advanced search bar.
-However, this is unidirectional because the advance search allows parameters that are not available with facets so switching from advanced to simple search will result in resetting the search query.
+For example, if in the simple search you had selected treatmentArm `A`, age of `23:64`, and gender as `female`, the query will be preserved in the advanced search bar.
+However, this is unidirectional because the advance search allows parameters that are not available with facets.
+Therefore switching from advanced to simple search will result in resetting the search query.

 {% include note.html content="The slider for range in simple search is inclusive." %}